HCDigitalScholarship/FastBridge/README.md

 `python -m pip install --upgrade pip`

 ## 2. Set up your Google API Files and Credentials

+> Note: this step is optional for local development.

 You need to create personal Google API files to work on this project.
 Follow [these instructions](https://developers.google.com/sheets/api/quickstart/python), which are also summarized here:

 **Create credentials for a Google service account**